 This should be noted when buying an Airbrush Compressor

 Before you get annoyed because you bought the wrong compressor for your purposes, you should get some comprehensive information about airbrush compressors.
 In the following, we will give you the most important criteria to help you find the optimal airbrush compressor.
+You can also buy an airbrush kit, with everything included for Airbrushing.

 First of all, the running time of the compressor should be mentioned here.
 This determines how long you can work.
 The longer a session lasts, the greater the amount of air the compressor has to compress.
 This is of course accompanied by a certain amount of heat.
 Especially large works of art or those with many details, which you work on for a long time, can lead to a high heat emission of the compressor.
 Therefore, when buying an airbrush compressor, you must pay attention to the running time.